pandayield/bep20-snapshot/readme.md

 # Token Snapshot: Create BEP20 Token Snapshot

 This command-line utility creates a snapshot of any BEP20 token in JSON or CSV format.
-Use your own fully synced Binance node.

 - Works without a local Binance Smart Chain node.
 - Automatically resumes the next time upon failure.